 Figure 2-2: Navigation Estimation Process

-Examples of the navigation data exchanged during orbit and attitude determination processes include tracking measurements or observations, orbit parameters, attitude parameters, and an ephemeris as described in section 4.
+Examples of the navigation data exchanged during orbit and attitude determination processes include tracking measurements or observations, orbit parameters, planned or conducted maneuvers, attitude parameters, and an ephemeris as described in section 4.
 These determination processes produce single orbit and attitude parameter or history solutions by fitting hardware measurements to a physical model.
 This physical model represents the relationship between the measurements and the desired solution (position, velocity, attitude, etc.).
 Often additional model parameters that affect the solution are also solved for to improve the navigation solution.
 Examples of such parameters are drag coefficients or gyro biases.
 The set of all parameters that is solved for is called the state of the system.

 The more parameters in the state, and the more complex the model, the more data is needed to find a solution.
 Once a model with the dynamics is defined, data at different times may be used, so there is generally more data available than the minimum needed to find a unique solution.
 In such ‘over determined’ cases, especially when the observations are uncertain, least-squares or other estimation techniques are used to find the best state to match the observations to the model.

 For example, if one knows the position of a spacecraft, it is easy to compute the distance from the spacecraft to known points.
 The reverse process, computing the position of the spacecraft from a single distance measurement, does not give a unique solution.
 To obtain a unique solution, distances from several known points at one time are needed.
-Alternatively, distances from known points at different times or use of different types of data (e.g., velocity measurements) can be used.
+Alternatively, distances from a known point at different times or use of different types of data (e.g., velocity measurements) can be used.
 In order to use the time dependent differences, a model of the change of position of the spacecraft with time must be generated from the principles of physics.
 This model can be made more accurate by including perturbations in it, such as drag, and solving for parameters that help define the effect of these perturbations on the position as a function of time.

 For the most part, the orbit and attitude determination processes can, however, be generalized to the following four steps: